anpham6/android-docs/source/document/android/data.rst

 Inline
 ======

 Creating a view model inline can be more convenient for simple layouts.
-JavaScript is the recommended solution when ``parseDocument`` is called multiple times.
+JavaScript is the recommended solution when :func:`parseDocument` is called multiple times.

 .. code-block:: none